Guide to Capital Markets Tribunal Proceedings

 How do I know what time a hearing will start?

 The times and dates for upcoming public proceedings, including motions, are posted on the Tribunal Website.
-The time and dates of hearings are also set out in Notices of Hearing, or other notices published by the Governance & Tribunal Secretariat, or in orders made by Panels.
-If you are not sure about the time or date of a hearing, contact the Registrar by email, copying the other parties.
+The time and dates of hearings are also set out in notices of hearing, other notices published by the Governance & Tribunal Secretariat, or in orders made by panels.
+You may be expected to consult with the other parties in your proceeding and agree on dates and times for future hearings.

 What time should I arrive for the hearing?
 What if I am delayed in getting to the hearing?